blandfbt/PPCL/README.md

 *LineChanger.py is a PPCL plugin for the Sublime Text 3 text editor.*

-*Copyright (C) 2016  Brien Blandford (Smith Engineering, PLLC)*
+*Copyright (C) 2016  Brien Blandford*

-*This program is free software: you can redistribute it and/or modify* *it under the terms of the GNU General Public License as published by* *the Free Software Foundation, either version 3 of the License, or* *(at your option) any later version.*
+*This program is free software: you can redistribute it and/or modify* *it under the terms of the MIT license included in this package.*

 *This program is distributed in the hope that it will be useful,* *but WITHOUT ANY WARRANTY; without even the implied warranty of* *MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the* *GNU General Public License for more details.*
+See the* *MIT license for more details.*

-*You should have received a copy of the GNU General Public License* *along with this program.
-If not, see <http://www.gnu.org/licenses/>.*
+*You should have received a copy of the license with this package,* *but one can be found at https://opensource.org/licenses/MIT*